unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

  </Applications>
 ```

-Now let's jump to the wasm platform.
+Now let's jump to the WebAssembly platform.

 > [!NOTE]
-> You just need to configure it, if you want to ship it as PWA.
+> You will only need to configure this platform if you want to deploy it as a PWA.

-* Opens the `manifest.webmanifest` file and look for the `icons` tag, now remove all the values inside it.
-And leave an empty array like this:
+* Open the `manifest.webmanifest` file and look for the `icons` tag and remove all the values inside it.
+You should be seeing an empty array like this:

 ```json
 {